- Can a woman get naturally pregnant at the age of 45?

 How To Have A Healthy Pregnancy At 45?

-In order to have a safe and healthy pregnancy, and lower the risks associated with advanced age, you may take the below measures:
+In order to have a safe and healthy pregnancy, you may take the following measures, irrespective of your age:

 - Indulge in proper prenatal care